raulojeda22/hellscriptsFW/README.md

 # Hell Scripts FW

-Hell Scripts FW is a web page for learning purposes built at classroom using PHP7, Jquery, MVC, SQL, Apache, a PHP Object Oriented Framework to manage objects from the database, an external API and an internal API based on authentication and permissions to resources.
+Hell Scripts FW is a web page for learning purposes built at classroom using PHP7, AngularJS, MVC, SQL, Apache, a PHP Object Oriented Framework to manage objects from the database, an external login API and an internal API based on authentication and permissions to resources.

 ### Pages

   - Home
-  - Explore
   - Projects
-  - JqWidgets
   - Profile
   - Contact
   - Users